f-ben/Marlin/README.md

 ### What to do after flashing the firmware

 You will definitely have to set your extruder steps (e-steps) and the hot end calibration (pid).
 3D-Nation wrote an awesome article how to do that.
 You can check it out here: https://3dnation504795197.wordpress.com/guide/ - you are looking for the first howto's (Over-Extrusion) and the second one (PIDs autotune).

+If you are using a BLTouch and you did not edit the Z-Value in the sourcecode you also have to set this value using the LCD-Display on the printer.
+Go to the "Configuration -> Probe Z-Offset" value and adjust the value by hand.
+Here is how I do it: https://www.reddit.com/r/ender3/comments/fz94vj/just_got_my_octoprint_this_morning_is_this/fn3xd16/

 Also there are custom gcodes in the "gcodes" folder to use with your slicer software before and after each print.